mohtashim-ali/course-project-the-basis/Markdown Files/How to Run the Calculator.md

 # How to use the Calculator

-Begin by navigating to the "WalkthroughCustomInput" class!
+Begin by navigating to the "Input.WalkthroughCustomInput" class!

 ## Note